psychopy/workshops/source/translators/setUpVersionControl.rst

     - just copying an existing repository already on *GitHub* somewhere
     - and making it your own, on your own, online *GitHub* account

-**NOTE**: Technically and more generally, it's copying a repository, while also disconnecting it from previous committers
+**NOTE**: Technically and more generally, it's copying a repository, while also disconnecting it from other previous committers

 Step 2a: Find the *psychopy/psychopy* repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^